Dragons Turning Into Snakes

 a few words on the making of….

-This is the second in the Secret series.
-The first, “The Secret Book of Shadow and Light,” emerged from curating poetry on six floors of a downtown NYC mansion for a three month social club experiment.
-Poems on black card stock written in gold ink were created and selected for each floor, from themes of darkness to the light, lowest chakras to the highest.
+This is v2 in the Secret series.
+The first, “The Secret Book of Shadow and Light,” emerged from curating poetry on 6 floors of a NYC mansion for a 3 month social club.
+Poems on black card stock written in gold ink were created and selected for each floor–from darkness to light, lowest chakras to the highest.

 Three main resources stocked this treasury of verse: 1) Poetry books at public libraries in NY; 2)Interweb vaults, starting with poems from 2024 leading to sites of poets and publishers; 3) Contributions from poet allies and my own trove.
 The hunt gathered 237.
 The final edition has 91.
+A great thanks and assist goes out to C.S.
+Doorley for his editorial read and support in some final selections and ordering.
+As the process unfolded, the work took on the quality of a band’s set list or a play moving through acts, each piece finding it’s place.

-Consulting the i ching.
 The Question: What hexagram best expresses the meaning of this collection and this moment for all who read it?
-The answer: 53.
-Consider the Cafe au Soul readings.

-All printing: My trusty Brother Black & White Laser Printer.
-The carabiner rings are my fancy touch.
 Along with a marvelous wealth of poetry, during this journey I reread Ursula Le Guin’s Earthsea books (her poem below) and found fresh gateways for griefwork in The Wild Edge of Sorrow.

 Does the way lead out or in?